mvicens/typrod/README.md

 ### Advantages

-The advantages in using Typrod are:
+Why to use Typrod?:
 - Code extremely simplified.
 On the principle of "Write less, do more".
-- Clear distinction between representation (HTML structure, attributes, class names, etc.) and logical (what kind of TPD type is it, param name, label, requirement, order, etc.).
+- Clear distinction between representation (HTML structure, class names, etc.) and logical (what kind of data is it, param name, label, requirement, order, etc.).
 And in consequence:
   - Centralization.
 Full logics are dumped into [controllers](https://docs.angularjs.org/guide/controller), not partially in its views.
   - Abstraction of core data, assuming that TPD properties can share homologous behaviours.
 - More maintainable and reliable source code.